unsaltedkale/Visual-Novel-Elena/README.md

 > [!NOTE]
 > Elena is still in beta and is not released in a stable form.
-Hestia (Alex) is working on it, I promise!
+Hestia is working on it-- promise!

 > [!IMPORTANT]
 > All information and screenshots shown were created while the game is still in beta and are subject to change.